saymrwulf/stable-baselines3/notes.md

-2014-02-19T05:01:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (stable-baselines3) 2014-02-19T17:05:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2014-02-19T00:22:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3)
+2014-02-19T05:01:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (stable-baselines3) 2014-02-19T17:05:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2014-02-19T00:22:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2014-02-19T00:44:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3)